 One of the best places to learn about phonics (other than here, of course!) is the book “Phonics from A to Z” by Wiley Blevins.
 It is one of my phonics favs, and provides tons of great information is a way that is understandable.
 He provides word lists for each phonogram, books to read for phonics patterns, and much more.
 One of the things I especially like are the charts that show the frequencies of patterns.

 A chart that shows the frequencies of long vowel patterns from the Phonics Pow Toolkit is based on a pdf of English-Language Spelling Pattern Generalizations from tpri.org.

 Learn with Wiley Blevins in videos from the Sadlier School Phonics Masterclass on Facebook Live Part One and Part Two.
-Check out his website at www.wileyblevins.com and 10 Important Reseach Findings at Scholastic.
+Check out his website at www.wileyblevins.com, read A Fresh Look at Phonics at naesp.org, and 10 Important Reseach Findings at Scholastic.

 Brian P Cleary is a prolific author who has written many books, including the titles below that are perfect for practicing different phonics patterns.
 Follow the sequence for teaching reading to introduce these.

 - Short u – “The Bug in the Jug Wants a Hug” by Brian Cleary

 - Silent e – “Nice Mice in the Rice” by Brian P Cleary

 - Vowel Teams: AI – “The Frail Snail on the Trail” & EA “The Peaches on the Beaches”

 - Digraphs: “Whose Shoes Would You Choose?,” “The Thing on the Wing Can Sing,” and “Spring in the Kingdom of Ying”